Disintegration (The Cure album): Recording and production

-Smith's depression prior to the recording of Disintegration gave way to the realization on his 29th birthday that he would turn 30 in one year.
-This realization was frightening to him, as he felt all the masterpieces in rock and roll had been completed well before the band members reached such an age.
+Smith's anguish prior to the recording of Disintegration gave way to the realisation on his 29th birthday that he would turn 30 in one year.
+This realisation was frightening to him, as he felt all the masterpieces in rock and roll had been completed well before the band members reached such an age.
 Smith consequently began to write music without the rest of the band.
 The material he had written instantly took a dismal, depressing form, which he credited to "the fact that I was gonna be thirty".
-The band convened at Boris Williams' home and compared their individual demos that each member recorded, and they rated them '1 to 10', then the group met later at a second session and recorded a total of 32 songs at Williams' house with a 16-track recorder by the end of the summer.
+The band convened at drummer Boris Williams's home and compared their individual demos that each member recorded, and they rated them "1 to 10", then the group met later at a second session and recorded a total of 32 songs at Williams's house with a 16-track recorder by the end of the summer.
 Of these 32 songs, 12 would make it onto the final album.

 When the band entered Hook End Manor Studios, their attitude had turned sour towards Tolhurst's escalating alcohol abuse, although Smith insisted that his displeasure was caused by a meltdown in the face of recording the band's career-defining album and reaching 30.
 Displeased with the swollen egos he believed his bandmates possessed, Smith entered what he considered to be "one of my non-talking modes" deciding "I would be monk-like and not talk to anyone.
 It was a bit pretentious really, looking back, but I actually wanted an environment that was slightly unpleasant".
 He sought to abandon the mood present on Kiss Me, Kiss Me, Kiss Me and the pop singles they had released, and rather recreate the atmosphere of the band's fourth album Pornography (1982).
 Despite the serious subject matter of the album, O'Donnell commented in 2009 that the atmosphere in the studio was still upbeat during the sessions: "I remember very clearly laughing and joking and fooling around in the control room while Robert was singing 'Disintegration', and then all of us trying to be serious when he came in to listen back.[...]
 It was never a serious atmosphere in the studio, and when you think about the album and how dark it is, I'm sure people think we were sitting around slitting our wrists with candles and chains hanging from the walls."